-Cheese-Eating Surrender Monkeys: "Great Commander" Blurp is a coward who

-    "scares easily" and he speaks with a French accent despite being from outer
+- Cheese-Eating Surrender Monkeys: "Great Commander" Blurp is a coward who "scares easily" and he speaks with a French accent despite being from outer space.

-    space.

-    - The Cobbler's Children Have No Shoes: The group often struggle with

-    enemies and puzzles in a game they designed.
+- The Cobbler's Children Have No Shoes: The group often struggle with enemies and puzzles in a game they designed.

 - Cut Short: Big time.
-Only 4 out of 13 episodes were aired in the U.S.,

-    though it did have a full run in the U.K. and entire full series was

-    eventually made available in the U.S. when it was released on Amazon Prime
+Only 4 out of 13 episodes were aired in the U.S., though it did have a full run in the U.K. and entire full series was eventually made available in the U.S. when it was released on Amazon Prime in 2020.

-    in 2020.

-    - Genre Blind: The kids demonstrate practically no knowledge of how to

-    succeed in the world they find themselves in, even though it's exactly the

-    same as a video game they themselves made.
+- Genre Blind: The kids demonstrate practically no knowledge of how to succeed in the world they find themselves in, even though it's exactly the same as a video game that they built.

 - Jive Turkey: Half of our main characters.

-    - Mind Screw: It's not made clear whether they got sucked into their game or

-    they just happened to get transported to an alien world exactly like it.

-    Thanks to the show being cancelled we may never find out.
+- Mind Screw: It's not made clear whether they got sucked into their game or they just happened to get transported to an alien world completely like it.
+Thanks to the show being cancelled, we may never find out.